Donate

 In its closing statement, Liechtenstein remarked: “The most devastating weapons of all are prohibited by a legally binding instrument open to all states.
 For Liechtenstein, it was an honour to participate in this joint undertaking.”

-Christian Wenaweser, the permanent representative of Liechtenstein to the United Nations, delivers a statement during the TPNW negotiations in June 2017.
+Liechtenstein delivers a statement during the TPNW negotiations in 2017.
 Photo: ICAN

 Before the negotiations